bep/mammon/README.md

-# mammon
+# Mammon

-Mammon is a hacker screen factory for movie and television producers (work in progress)
+**Mammon** is a hacker screen factory for movie and television producers (work in progress).

+The name, Mammon, is taken from the Norwegian hit TV show -- which in its second season's opening episode features a pretty lame on-screen computer hacker sequense of sorts.